ErfanPourianzadeh/LavaShell/README.md

 ## About The Project

 ![Screenshot 2025-02-09 154935](https://github.com/user-attachments/assets/0093aa30-db3a-45a8-9b1b-4b06a3d4c8f4)
-+ A Picture from LSDBLIB v003 - APPv2
++ A Picture from LSDBLIB v003 - APPv2 For Windows

 LavaShell project is a continuously updated resource and database in the field of network and telecommunication equipment and microwave radio infrastructure. also known as its domain or "LavaShell, RF General Directory"